 No, there is no cafe.
 However, feel free to visit the Undercroft Cafe at Windsor Castle near the State Apartments during opening hours.

-Yes, St George's Chapel is wheelchair accessible, provided they are compatible with lifts.
+Yes, St George's Chapel is wheelchair accessible, provided the wheelchairs are compatible with lifts.
 You can also reach out to the staff at Windsor Castle for any assistance as they are trained to help visitors with disabilities.
 Wheelchair entry to the chapel is through the North Door, and ramps are available.

 No, there is no mandatory dress code to be followed inside St George's Chapel.
 However, since this is a place of worship, it is expected to wear modest clothes and avoid wearing flip-flops, shorts, or tank tops.